1922 United Kingdom general election in Northern Ireland: Results

+Analysis

 The Ulster Unionist Party was dominant in this election, and won the most seats at every election in Northern Ireland until the 2005 general election.
 They took the Conservative Party whip in the House of Commons.

 The Nationalist Party was a successor to the Irish Parliamentary Party which had suffered a large defeat in the previous election, now continuing in the area of Northern Ireland.

 In the previous election, Sinn Féin had won three of the seats in this region.
 The Irish Free State had been in midst of the Irish Civil War from June 1922, which divided Sinn Féin into Pro-Treaty and Anti-Treaty factions (soon to become separate parties), and it did not contest this election to Westminster.

 In the election as a whole, the Conservatives led by Bonar Law won an absolute majority of 344 of the 615 seats.

 MPs elected

 Changes since 1918

 At the previous general election, the seats won in the area which would become Northern Ireland were:

 The Sinn Féin members elected sat as TDs for the First Dáil, a revolutionary parliament for an Irish Republic.

 The table below indicates the political career of each of those elected in 1918 after the 1922 general election: